dotnet/docs/docs/architecture/dapr-for-net-developers/publish-subscribe-buildingblock.md

 In this example, you can see the application wants to subscribe to topics `newOrder` and `newProduct` and register the endpoints `/orders` and `/productCatalog/products` with these topics.
 For both subscriptions, the application wants to use the Publish/Subscribe component named `pubsub`.

-In he following diagram, you can see the entire flow of the example:
+Figure 4-x presents the entire flow of the example.

 ![Example Publish/Subscribe flow with Dapr](media/pubsub-dapr-pattern.png)

+**Figure 4-x**.
+Publish/subscrive flow with Dapr.

+From the previous figure, note the flow:

-1. The Dapr sidecar of Service B (consumer) calls the `/dapr/subscribe` endpoint on the service.
+1. The Dapr sidecar for Service B (consumer) calls the `/dapr/subscribe` endpoint on the service.
 The service responds with the subscriptions it wants to create.
-2. The Dapr sidecar of Service B creates the requested subscriptions on the message broker.
+2. The Dapr sidecar for Service B creates the requested subscriptions on the message broker.
 3. Service A (publisher) calls the `/v1.0/publish/<pubsubname>/<topic>` endpoint on its sidecar.
 4. The Service A sidecar publishes the message to the message broker.
 5. The message broker sends a copy of the message to the Service B sidecar.
 6. The Service B sidecar calls the endpoint corresponding to the subscription (in this case `/orders`) on Service B.

-Using the Dapr APIs directly over HTTP is fine, but you need to handle serialization, HTTP response codes and things like that yourself.
-But there is a more convenient way of doing Publish/Subscribe when you use one of the available SDKs.
+Using the Dapr APIs directly over HTTP is fine, but you'll need to handle plumbing concerns such as serialization and HTTP response codes.
+Fortunately, there is a more convenient way of implementing Publish/Subscribe when you use one of the available SDKs.

 ### Using the Dapr .NET SDK